surfergrl/sgs-gift-guide/README.md

 ---

-#### Future deployment:
+#### Future deployment

-The application is currently deployed at https://surfergrl.github.io/sgs-gift-guide/, but the gift guide's final home will be on the [Surfergrl.co.uk](http://surfergrl.co.uk) website on a dedicated page https://surfergrl.co.uk/gift-guide
+The application is currently deployed at https://surfergrl.github.io/sgs-gift-guide/ The gift guide's final home is the [Surfergrl.co.uk](http://surfergrl.co.uk) website on a dedicated page https://surfergrl.co.uk/gift-guide

 Within the main (Surfergrl) site I looked at presenting the Guide

 - On a whole new page within an iFrame
-- As a pop-up overlaid onto the shop Home page.
+- As a pop-up overlaid onto the shop Home page
-- As a pop-up available from any page.
+- As a pop-up available from any page
+- Using a WordPress plugin [WP Code plugin](https://wpcode.com) and an HTML code block

+This final option was the one recommended by WordPress documentation.

 I wanted deployment to be